inodient/summer-mvc/README.md

 ```
 ex ) $ node app.js
 ```
 During initial running, summer-mvc will create your project's folder hierarchy.
-> more information can be found in http://www.summermvc.com/getting-started
+More information can be found in http://www.summermvc.com/getting-started